Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Generalized Komar charge and Smarr formula

 \section{Generalized Komar charge and Smarr formula}

 The Smarr formula was first derived as a consequence of the homogeneity of the entropy and Euler's theorem \cite{Smarr:1972kt}, relating black hole thermodynamic quantities measured at spatial infinity and at the horizon.
 Komar integrals \cite{Komar:1958wp} have been demonstrated to be useful for deriving the Smarr formula for stationary black holes \cite{Kastor:2010gq}.
 Following the framework presented in Ref.~\cite{Liberati:2015xcp}, one can construct the Komar integrals within the covariant formalism \cite{Lee:1990nz,Wald:1993nt,Iyer:1994ys}, resulting in an expression that combines surface and volume integrals.
 The analysis made in Ref.~\cite{Liberati:2015xcp} is applied in Lovelock theories with constant couplings for static black holes.
-Additionally, in Ref.~\cite{Ortin:2021ade} is shown that for Lovelock and $f(R)$ theories, the volume integral can always be rearranged as a surface term, as a consequence of the construction of a closed Komar charge.
+Additionally, in Ref.~\cite{Ortin:2021ade} is shown that for Lovelock and $f(R)$ theories, the volume integral can always be rearranged as a surface term, as a consequence of a generalized Komar charge which is always closed on-shell by construction.
 It yields in a Smarr formula purely from surface integrals.
 Let us comment on the procedure: one starts computing the generalized $2$--form Komar charge, which is by definition \cite{Ortin:2021ade}

 Here $\mathbf{Q}[k]$ is the Noether-Wald charge evaluated in a Killing vector $k$ and the $2$--form $\omega_k$ is defined implicitly by taking the interior derivative with the Lagrangian evaluated on-shell.
-When it is closed on-shell, i.e., $d \mathbf{K}[k] = 0$, the Smarr formula is obtained integrating over a spacelike hypersurface $\Sigma^3$ whose boundaries are $\partial\Sigma^3 = S^2_\infty \cup \mathcal{BH}$ (a $2$--sphere at spatial infinity and the bifurcation surface).
+Since it is closed on-shell by construction, i.e., $d \mathbf{K}[k] = 0$, the Smarr formula is obtained integrating over a spacelike hypersurface $\Sigma^3$ whose boundaries are $\partial\Sigma^3 = S^2_\infty \cup \mathcal{BH}$ (a $2$--sphere at spatial infinity and the bifurcation surface).